 • ethical, internal control and compliance responsibilities: the Audit Committee is responsible for ensuring that internal procedures relating to the collection and auditing of data guarantee the quality and reliability of the Group's financial statements.
 The Audit Committee is also in charge of reviewing agreements with related parties (conventions réglementées), analyzing and responding to questions from employees with regard to internal controls, the preparation of financial statements and the treatment of internal accounting books and records.
-It gives its opinion on the organization of Internal Audit, examines its annual work program, receives internal audit reports and stays informed regarding the implementation of recommendations.
-Finally, it examines the annual compliance plan and stays informed regarding the Company's compliance activities.
+It gives its opinion on the organization of Internal Audit, examines its annual work program, receives internal audit reports and stays informed regarding the annual compliance plan and stays informed regarding the Company's compliance activities.